openebs/openebs/designs/compatibility/arm64-support.md

 - **Dependency Checks**:
   - Verify that all external dependencies (`spdk-rs`, `bitnami-shell`, etc.) provide `arm64` binaries or have acceptable fallbacks.

-- **Control-plane Builds**:
-  - Update control-plane builds to support `arm64`.

-- **Data-plane build**:
-  - Update data-plane builds to support `arm64`.
-    - LocalPV-HostPath
-    - LocalPV-ZFS
-    - LocalPV-LVM
-    - ReplicatedPV-Mayastor
+- **Core ARM Support**:
+  - Add/Verify `arm64` support for data-plane, control-plane, and core extension components required for running:
+    - All `LocalPV*` except for `LocalPV-RawFile` storage engines.
+    - The `ReplicatedPV-Mayastor` storage engine

 - **Testing Strategy**:
   - Introduce `arm64` test nodes for integration tests.